Ikorodu Bois from Nigeria remakes famous videos using household objects

 And in the long term?
 The Ikorodu Bois hope one day to be able to transfer their talents to the big screen and turn them into Hollywood actors.

-“We know that everyone in the world is watching us and we show the potential of people and what we can do,” said Babatunde.
+“We know everyone in the world is watching us and we show people the potential and what we can do,” says Sanni.
 “This is the dream.”